Billy-Spearman-WCCI/RaceCarExtension/README.md

     public void addCategories() throws Exception {
         final Category category1 = new Category("Romance", "Happily-ever-after");
         final Category category2 = new Category("Climatology", "*Not* Happily-ever-after");

+        // If I do an http POST to /categories and pass in {"name": "Romance", "description": "Happily-ever-after"}
+        // then I expect to get an "OK" back.
+Oh, and just to be clear, I'm sending JSON and expect to get JSON back
+        // (rather than, say, HTML).
         mvc.perform(MockMvcRequestBuilders.post("/categories")
                         .accept(MediaType.APPLICATION_JSON)
                         .contentType(MediaType.APPLICATION_JSON)
                         .content(getJsonContent(category1)))
                 .andExpect(status().isOk());

-        mvc.perform(MockMvcRequestBuilders.post("/categories")
+        // If I do an http POST to /categories and pass in {"name": "Climatology", "description": "Not Happily-ever-after"}
+        // then I expect to get an "OK" back. mvc.perform(MockMvcRequestBuilders.post("/categories")
                         .accept(MediaType.APPLICATION_JSON)
                         .contentType(MediaType.APPLICATION_JSON)
                         .content(getJsonContent(category2)))
                 .andExpect(status().isOk());

+        // At this point, we have two records in MySQL (or something similar)
+        // If I do an http GET to /categories, and pass in nothing else, I expect to get
+        // [{"name": "Romance", "description": "Happily-ever-after"},
+        //  {"name": "Climatology", "description": "Not Happily-ever-after"}]
         mvc.perform(MockMvcRequestBuilders.get("/categories").accept(MediaType.APPLICATION_JSON))
                 .andExpect(status().isOk())
                 .andExpect(MockMvcResultMatchers.content().json(getJsonContent(new Category[]{category1, category2})));

-        mvc.perform(MockMvcRequestBuilders.delete("/categories/" + category1.getName()).accept(MediaType.APPLICATION_JSON))
+        // And then if I do an http DELETE to /categories/Romance, I expect to get an OK back mvc.perform(MockMvcRequestBuilders.delete("/categories/" + category1.getName()).accept(MediaType.APPLICATION_JSON))
                 .andExpect(status().isOk());

+        // If I then do an http GET to /categories, and pass in nothing else, I expect to get
+        // [{"name": "Climatology", "description": "Not Happily-ever-after"}]
         mvc.perform(MockMvcRequestBuilders.get("/categories").accept(MediaType.APPLICATION_JSON))
                 .andExpect(status().isOk())
                 .andExpect(MockMvcResultMatchers.content().json(getJsonContent(new Category[]{category2})));